iolivares-stratio/DiscoveryBook-ui-readme/README.md

 <a name="introduction"></a>
 ## **1. Introduction**
 This is a guide for the Front-End of the project "Discovery Book" developed by Padawan Team during Numa 6.0.
 Please remember to check the [*Back-End Readme*](https://www.google.es).

-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a
-a

 <a name="objectives"></a>
 ## **2. Objectives**